 Survey effort for thickly vegetated sites (see Fig 5 and 6): The time to survey each plot should be doubled to 2 person hours per hectare.

-Data: Survey start time, end time, weather conditions, turtles observed, and habitat features will be noted.
+Data: It is highly recommended to record tracks during surveys.
+GPS unit or app can be used to save an independent set of tracks for each survey.
+Please see the data forms for track naming convention.
+Please see the data forms for track file naming convention.
+Survey start time, end time, weather conditions, turtles observed, and habitat features will be noted.
 Survey field forms will be provided.

 Demographic Assessment: